-2.4.6 TIMING OF POWER SAVING STATES (FDEAACPP20E:FPT\PWR\EXT.2) 2.4.6.1 FDEAAcPP20E:FPT\PWR\EXT.2.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall validate that the TSS contains a list of conditions under which the TOE enters a Compliant power saving state.
-Section 6.4 of the ST states the TOE provides the Compliant power-saving state G3, mechanical off.
-The TOE enters this state when the user shuts off the NAS device containing the EM.
+2.4.5 TIMING OF POWER SAVING STATES (FDEAACPP20E:FPT\PWR\EXT.2) 2.4.5.1 FDEAAcPP20E:FPT\PWR\EXT.2.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall validate that the TSS contains a list of conditions under which the TOE enters a Compliant power saving state.
+Section 6.4 of the ST describes that the TOE provides the Compliant power-saving state G3, mechanical off.
+The TOE enters this state when the device is shutdown.
 The TOE must be fully rebooted from this state.
 Component Guidance Assurance Activities: The evaluator shall check that the guidance contains a list of conditions under which the TOE enters a Compliant power saving state.
 Additionally, the evaluator shall verify that the guidance documentation states whether unexpected power-loss events may result in entry to a non-Compliant power saving state and, if that is the case, validate that the documentation contains information on mitigation measures.
-Section 9 of the AGD details how the TOE only supports power off compliant power saving states.
-The AGD describes how to power off the device and states that in the case of a power-loss event the TOE enters the compliant power off state, if the power supply is removed unexpectedly (ie: power loss, power removal), the Encryption Module immediately transitions to the compliant power-saving state G3, mechanical off.
-The Encryption Module immediately transitions to the mechanical off state G3 when power is removed.
+GSS CCT Assurance Activity Report Document: AAR- VID-11273 Page 63 of 77 © 2021 Gossamer Security Solutions, Inc. All rights reserved.

+Section 2.7 of the AGD describes the system shutdown steps for administrators.
+The TOE does not support non-compliant power states.
 Component Testing Assurance Activities: The evaluator shall trigger each condition in the list of identified conditions and ensure the TOE ends up in a compliant power saving state by running the test identified in FCS\CKM.4(d).
-See the test result for FDEAAcPP20E:FCS\CKM.4(d).

-2.4.7 Timing of Power Saving States (FDEEcPP20E:FPT\PWR\EXT.2) 2.4.7.1 FDEEEcPP20E:FPT\PWR\EXT.2.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall validate that the TSS contains a list of conditions under which the TOE enters a Compliant power saving state.
-See FDEAAcPP20E\FPT\PWR\EXT.2 Component Guidance Assurance Activities: The evaluator shall check that the guidance contains a list of conditions under which the TOE enters a Compliant power saving state.
+The TOE only supports the power off compliant state and no non-compliant states.
+The evaluator confirmed the TOE ends up in the power off state as part of the test identified in FCS\CKM.4(d).
+2.4.6 TIMING OF POWER SAVING STATES (FDEEECPP20E:FPT\PWR\EXT.2) 2.4.6.1 FDEEEcPP20E:FPT\PWR\EXT.2.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall validate that the TSS contains a list of conditions under which the TOE enters a Compliant power saving state.
+See FDEAAcPP20\FPT\PWR\EXT.2.

+Component Guidance Assurance Activities: The evaluator shall check that the guidance contains a list of conditions under which the TOE enters a Compliant power saving state.
 Additionally, the evaluator shall verify that the guidance documentation provides information on how long it is expected to take for the TOE to fully transition into the Compliant power saving state (e.g. how many seconds for the volatile memory to be completely cleared).
-Section 9 of the AGD details the system shutdown and compliant power states.
-See FDEAAcPP20E\FPT\PWR\EXT.2 for conditions under which the TOE enters a compliant power saving state.
-In the evaluated configuration, the host system must be shutdown using the locally attached keyboard and monitor.

-Once completed, the host system will typically transition to the compliant power-saving state "mechanical off" within 10 seconds.
+See FDEAAcPP20\FPT\PWR\EXT.2 for conditions under which the TOE enters a compliant power saving state.
+Section 2.7 of the guidance describes the system shutdown.
+The system will typically transition to the compliant power-saving state "mechanical off" within 10 seconds.
 Then the power supply can safely be removed from the system.
+If the power supply is removed unexpectedly, the system immediately transitions to the compliant power-saving state, mechanical off.

-Component Testing Assurance Activities: The evaluator shall trigger each condition in the list of identified conditions and ensure the TOE ends up in a Complaint power saving state by running the test identified in FCS\CKM\EXT.6.
-See the test result for FDEEEcPP20E:FCS\CKM.4(b).
+Component Testing Assurance Activities: The evaluator shall trigger each condition in the list of identified conditions and ensure the TOE ends up in a Compliant power saving state by running the test identified in FCS\CKM\EXT.6.
+See FDEAAcPP20\FPT\PWR\EXT.2.